Dhivesh18/PlacementCodes/README.md

-# PlacementCodes
+# Placement Training Codes
 These are some important codes.
-You need to solve and practice before going to placements.
+You need to solve and practice before attending the placements.